-In the UK, Inheritance Tax is levied on the estate of someone who has passed away.
-The tax applies to the estate’s value above a certain threshold.
-We will guide you through the intricacies of Inheritance Tax, helping you understand when it’s payable and how to navigate the complexities.
+In the UK, Inheritance Tax (IHT) is levied on the estate of someone who has passed away.
+The tax applies to the estate’s value above a certain threshold — and with the nil rate band frozen since 2009, more ordinary families are being caught than ever before.
+We’ll guide you through how IHT works, when it becomes payable, and what you can do about it.

-The standard Inheritance Tax threshold is £325,000.
+The standard Inheritance Tax threshold (known as the nil rate band) is £325,000.
+It has been frozen at this level since 6 April 2009 and is confirmed frozen until at least April 2031.
 If you leave your estate to your spouse, civil partner, a charity, or a community amateur sports club, there’s normally no Inheritance Tax to pay.
 For more information, you can visit the official UK government website.

 Key Takeaways

-- Leaving your estate to your spouse or charity usually means no Inheritance Tax is payable.
+- Leaving your estate to your spouse, civil partner, or a qualifying charity usually means no Inheritance Tax is payable.

-- The Inheritance Tax rate is 40% on the estate’s value above the threshold.
+- The Inheritance Tax rate is 40% on the estate’s value above the threshold (reduced to 36% if 10% or more of the net estate goes to charity).

 Understanding Inheritance Tax